JorgeUbaldoR/sem3-25-pi-2024_25-G131/plantFloorManager(BDDAD)/Sprint 3/usbd27/Readme_usbd27.md

-# USBD12 - List of parts used in a product
+# USBD27 - Reserve the necessary materials and components to fulfil a given order

 ### 1. User Story Description